Fohdeesha/lab-docu/docs/fcxlic.md

 - IPv6-in-IPv4 tunnels - will terminate Hurricane Electric tunnels etc

 ## Update The Switch
-To do this, you need the latest bootloader and OS.

-Follow this link to upgrade to the latest firmware image AND bootloader - [ICX/FCX Update & Start Guide](http://fohdeesha.com/docs/fcx/)
+To do this, you need the latest bootloader and OS - this is not optional!
+Follow the update guide to upgrade to the latest firmware image AND bootloader if you haven't already - [FCX Update & Start Guide](http://fohdeesha.com/docs/fcx/)

-**Note:** If this is a new/unconfigured switch, or a used switch with an unknown config on it, follow that update guide all the way through to the `Saving & Conclusions` section!
+**Note:** If this is a new/unconfigured switch, or a switch with an unknown config on it, follow that update guide all the way through to the `Saving & Conclusions` section!
 This will get the switch in a state that it can TFTP licenses in.

 When upgraded and configured, move on to the below.